chrismdp/chrismdp.github.com/_posts/2012-01-08-why-i-switched-from-ruby-back-to-c-plus-plus.markdown

 After two months of Sol Trader development in Ruby, I took a difficult decision last Wednesday morning: I've decided to rewrite the game code from scratch in C++.
 Let me explain my reasons.

 <div class='notice'>
-  If you'd like to receive announcements about Sol Trader or be part of the beta program, sign up at <a href='http://soltrader.net'>soltrader.net</a>.
+  If you'd like to purchase Sol Trader you can now do so at <a href='http://soltrader.net'>soltrader.net</a>!
 </div>

 ## Why I did it